Online Dating Tips: How to Stay Safe Using Dating Apps

 Check Your Own Profiles

 This seems obvious.
-Yet sometimes we forget just how much you can find out about someone online.
+Yet, we sometimes forget just how much you can find out about someone online.
 It’s crazy what information you can learn about someone just from knowing a few details about them.
 Check your privacy settings every so often.
 Be careful linking your social media to dating apps, especially if your social media channels are public.

 Be Careful What You Share